sharpie7/BeebFpga_MiSTer/Readme.md

 This core supports the original features of the MiSTer core:
 - BBC Model B and Master 128K.
-- Respective CPU per model for best compatibility: 6502 for B, 65C02 for Master 128K.
+- Correct CPU for each model for best compatibility: 6502 for BBC Model B, 65C02 for Master 128K.
 - Optional co-processor module with 65C02.
 - Support Secondary SD card as well as images on Primary SD card.
 - Scandoubler with HQ2x for all modes.
-- Support analog joysticks.
+- Support for analogue joysticks.
-- Emulate joystick with mouse.
+- Emulation of joystick with mouse.

 This core also supports the following additional features:
 - MMFSv2 allowing SSD files stored on the secondary SD card to be accessed directly.
 - DFS support to access SSD files on both the BBC B and the Master 128
 - Music 5000 sound add-on
+- Improved compatibility with various software
+- Enhanced keyboard mapping

 ## Installing and Using